 Plus, we could all use a giant turkey dinner right about now.
 With extra wine.

-When life gives you citrus, make ice cream (and cocktails and cake and chicken and pasta).
+When life gives you citrus, make blood orange ice cream (and cocktails and cake and chicken and pasta).

 Can you tell I have a winter citrus obsession this year?
 All citrus non-stop on the blog lately.
 I have another recipe featuring winter citrus coming on Friday and you don’t even want to know how many clementines I’ve been eating the past couple months.
 Can’t stop, won’t stop.
 Until it’s watermelon season.

 I’ve been thinking about making blood orange ice cream since last winter and decided to put my winter citrus to good use last week.
 The only thing better than winter citrus is winter citrus with dark chocolate.
 Combine that into ice cream and you have absolutely nothing to complain about.

 To start, heat the milk, half the cream, sugar, shaved ginger, and half the blood orange zest in a medium-sized saucepan over medium heat.
 Stir the mixture constantly, until it just reaches the point of simmer.
 Then remove from heat.
 While milk is heating, lightly whisk egg yolks in a separate medium-sized bowl.